RocketChat/docs-old/installation/manual-installation/multiple-instances-to-improve-performance/README.md

 To confirm you're actually using both services like you'd expect, you can stop one rocketchat service at a time and confirm that chat still works.
 Restart that service and stop the other.
 Still work?
 Yep, you're using both services!

+## Check your database
+Another very important part is your database.
+As mentioned above, you will need to make sure you are running a replicaset.

+This is important for a couple of reasons:
+1. Database reliability.
+You're gonna want to make sure that your data is safe as well as you have another node incase something happens to your primary.
+2. Rocket.Chat does what's called tailing the oplog.
+The oplog is turned on when you setup a replicaset.
+Mongo makes use of this to publish events to so the other nodes in the replicaset can make sure its data is up to date.
+Like that Rocket.Chat makes use of this to watch for database events.
+If someone sends a message on Instance 1 and you are connected to Instance 2.
+Instance 2 watches for message insert events and then is able to show you a new message has arrived.

+### Database engine
+Another thing to keep in mind is the database engine you are using.
+By default mongo now uses wiredtiger.
+Wiredtiger under some loads can be very CPU and Memory intensive.
+Under small single instance setups we don't typically see issues.
+But when you reach multiple instances it can some times get a bit unruly.

+Its because of this we recommend in multiple instance situations that you switch the mongo engine to mmapv1.